gordonguthrie/luvv-ie-website/mission.md

 The client-side of a web application has the following characteristics:

 * low concurrency (approx 9 units of concurrency)
-* heavy-weight currency by Web Workers
+* heavy-weight concurrency by Web Workers
 * no shared code between concurrent processes
 * code change by page refresh
 * little supervision